ghex-org/GHEX/doc_src/scope/scope.rst

 exchange.
 In particular, the following features are available:

-    - off-node access: use of a buffered communication for remote neighbors and reduction of the amount of messages by coallescing data with the same destination into larger chunks
+    - off-node access: use of a buffered communication for remote neighbors and reduction of the amount of messages by coalescing data with the same destination into larger chunks

-    - in-node access: taking advantage of direct memory access within a shared memory region when run with multiple threads (native) or when run with multiple processes (through *xpmem*)
+    - in-node access: taking advantage of direct memory access within a shared memory region when run with multiple threads (native) or when run with multiple processes (through *XPMEM*)

     - latency hiding: computation - communication overlap is possible through an explicit future-like API